valchau/stock-analysis/README.md

 [refactored stock analysis 2017](resources/VBA_Challenge_2017.png)

 ## Summary
-Here are some benefits from refactoring code if your refactoring is done correctly and tested well
+In general, there are some benefits from refactoring code if your refactoring is done correctly and tested well:
 * Simplified support and code updates.
 * Save time and money in the future.
 * Reduced complexity for easier understanding since later programmers might not understand tricky code